-The term "CAMPUS" means any building or property owned or controlled by Oklahoma State University, within the same reasonably contiguous geographic area of the institution and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls.
+"On-Campus" means any building or property owned or controlled by Oklahoma State University, within the same reasonably contiguous geographic area of the institution and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls.
 It also includes property within the same reasonably contiguous geographic area of the institution that is owned by the institution but controlled by another person, is used by students, and supports institution purposes (such as food or other retail vendor).
+The Department of Education has clarified "reasonably contiguous geographic area" to generally mean within 1 mile of the campus border.